Brown v. Buhman: Background

 When the Browns first became involved in the TV series, attorneys and legal experts claimed that, because polygamy is illegal in the United States, the Browns' involvement in the series might expose them to criminal prosecution.
 Video footage of a marriage ceremony between Kody Brown and Robyn Sullivan was potential evidence against them.
 Kody Brown has claimed the family is breaking no laws because only the first marriage is a legal marriage, while the others are simply commitments.
 However, experts claim that the family history as a unit for 16 years, including children from all four wives, could permit prosecutors to characterize the non-marriage unions as common-law marriages.
 Sullivan has said that the family was concerned about the legal repercussions of the series, but had discussed the matter thoroughly and decided that the positive effect their show could have on the public perception of polygamy was worth the risks.
 In anticipation of legal scrutiny, the producers of the show contacted the Utah Attorney General's office months before the series was broadcast.
 The office has not ruled out pursuing a case against the Brown family, but also stated they do not have the resources to go after polygamists unless they are suspected of serious crimes such as child abuse or child trafficking.
-Before the Sister Wives premiere, it had been nine years since anyone in Utah had been prosecuted for practicing polygamy.
+Before Sister Wives premiered, nine years had passed since anyone in Utah had been prosecuted for practicing polygamy.

 On September 27, 2010, the day after Sister Wives debuted, police in Lehi, Utah, announced they were investigating Kody Brown and his wives for possible charges of bigamy, a third-degree felony, which carries a possible penalty of 20 years in prison for Kody and up to five years in prison for each wife.
 Once the investigation concluded, the police turned their evidence over to the Utah County Attorney's office for review.
-Despite Brown being only legally married to one woman, Lehi police noted that the state code identifies bigamy through cohabitation, not just legal marriage contracts.
+Despite Kody Brown's being legally married to only one woman, Lehi police noted that the state code identifies bigamy through cohabitation, not just legal marriage contracts.
 In response to the investigation, the Browns released a statement: "We are disappointed in the announcement of an investigation, but when we decided to do this show, we knew there would be risks.
 But for the sake of our family, and most importantly, our kids, we felt it was a risk worth taking."
 The Brown family hired the George Washington University constitutional law scholar Jonathan Turley, a vocal critic of anti-polygamy laws, to prepare a legal defense in the event that charges are filed.
 As a result of the series and legal scrutiny that came with it, Meri lost her job in the mental health industry shortly after Sister Wives debuted, even though her employer knew about the polygamist marriage before the show aired.
 Additionally, Kody said the show negatively affected some of his advertising sales, with some clients opting to take their business elsewhere due to publicity from the show.